 In the stock market:

-- If holding overnight, on leverage, there will be borrowing costs, since you are borrowing money (leverage) from your broker to hold that position.
+- If holding overnight, on leverage, there will be borrowing costs.
+You are borrowing money (leverage) from your broker to hold that position.

-- Most stocks and EFTs have much less liquidity right after the closing bell, and then typically no volume until the next morning before the market opens (pre-market).
-If you hold past the closing bell you will often be forced to hold the position until the next morning, even if you change your mind, because there is no liquidity.
-This leaves the trader at the whim of the market as to where it will open the next day.
+- Most stocks and EFTs have much less liquidity right after the closing bell.
+They typically have no volume until the next morning before the market opens (pre-market).
+If you hold past the closing bell, you will often be forced to hold the position until the next morning, even if you change your mind, because there is no liquidity.
+This leaves the trader hostage to the whim of the market as to where it will open the next day.
 It could begin trading the next day much lower or higher (called a "gap").
 It is a significant unknown.

-- The risk of a significant gap is compounded if there is overnight news that will impact the stock — the price difference between the prior day and the next day can be substantial.
+- The risk of a significant gap is compounded if there is overnight news that will impact the stock.
+The price difference between the prior day and the next day can be substantial.
 Even if you place a stop loss order, it may not protect you.
-The stop loss will fill at the nearest price, which could be significantly worse than the price expected (price on the stop loss).
+The stop loss will fill at the nearest price, which could be significantly worse than the price expected.

-- A gap could also work in a trader's favor, creating a much larger gain than expected.
+- A gap could also work in a trader's favor.
+This would create a much larger gain than expected.

 In the forex market:

-- Leverage does not typically change if holding overnight (could vary by broker), therefore your capital/buying power is not affected.
+- Leverage does not typically change if holding overnight.
+This could vary by broker, but no change in leverage means your capital/buying power is not affected.

-- Quiet times in the currency market means less volume, and that can result in very sharp and random movements caused by small groups of traders or large orders.
+- Quiet times in the currency market means less volume.
+This can result in very sharp and random movements caused by small groups of traders or large orders.
 It can be difficult to trade in such conditions unless the trader has a strategy specifically designed for this type of low-volume environment.

 In the futures market:

-- The futures market is a like hybrid of the stock and forex markets.
-Many futures markets trade 24-hours day, but capital and leverage are affected by holding overnight.
+- The futures market is a hybrid of the stock and forex markets.
+Many futures markets trade 24 hours a day, but capital and leverage are affected by holding overnight.

-- Day trading margin--how much the broker requires a trader to have in their account to day trade a futures contract--is typically significantly less than what is required if holding overnight.
+- Day trading margins may be higher.
+The broker is likely to require a higher day trading margin in the trader's account if holding overnight.
 Check with your broker for what their Initial margin requirements are.
-Initial margin is typically five to ten times higher than day trading margin.
+Initial margin is typically five to 10 times higher than day trading margin.
 If you put up $500 to day trade a specific single contract, you may be required to put up more than $5.000 for each contract you hold overnight.

 - Outside of normal trading hours, volume typically declines significantly.
 The futures contract may still have bids and offers around the clock (during the week, not on weekends), but there are fewer participants which means there is little movement, or the market could make large random movements based on the actions of a small group of traders or a few large orders.

-- While most futures contracts trade 24-hours a day, there may be price gaps if economic data is released or significant news comes out.
+- There may be price gaps if economic data is released or significant news comes out.
 Price gaps can be substantial when there is little liquidity outside of normal market hours.
-There may also be small (or possibly large) gaps in price during the Maintenance Period (when the exchange shuts down trading for a period of time at the end of the day).
+There may also be small (or possibly large) gaps in price during the Maintenance Period.
+This is when the exchange shuts down trading for a period of time at the end of the day.